Support for Children and Young People Diagnosed with a Unilateral Hearing Loss

 Where does Communicate and Play take place?

-Communicate and Play sessions are delivered during school term time at two locations:
+Communicate and Play sessions are delivered during school term time at three locations:

 I would like to attend – what do I need to do?